 There are many solutions on the market for silencing weapons, but as a general rule of thumb, the larger the cartridge a weapon fires, the louder it will be, even when suppressed.
 This is due to the fundamental mechanics of a firearm, which involves the combustion of gunpowder that produces a gas that drives a bullet down a barrel that is slightly larger than its diameter.

-How does suppressor work?
+How does the suppressor work?

-Such as the AR-15, which fires 5.56mm NATO and produces 167db of sound when unsuppressed and 136 dB of sound when suppressed, assuming It uses M193 5.56mm NATO.
+For example, the AR-15, which fires 5.56mm NATO, produces 167 dB of sound when unsuppressed and 136 dB of sound when suppressed, assuming it uses M193 5.56mm NATO.

 Silenced weapons summary

 Suppressors should be mandatory for self-defense in the home because firing a gun inside an enclosed space like a house can cause permanent or temporary hearing loss.
 It can also cause hearing loss to anyone nearby and can be unpleasant and potentially painful, even with a suppressed firearm.

 In serious, life-threatening situations, being unable to hear can increase the danger to you and those around you.
 While an AR-15 may be a good choice for home defense, firing a high-power rifle like a 0.308 inside a house can burst your eardrums and pose a risk of over-penetration.
 A suppressed 0.308 fired inside a house may be similar to setting off an M80 firecracker.